The 20 Best Sega Genesis Beat ‘Em Up Games

 • Release Year: 1991

-Why It’s Worth Playing: It’s a raw, atmospheric time capsule of early ‘90s Sega design.
+Why It’s Worth Playing: Streets of Rage is a raw, atmospheric time capsule of early ‘90s Sega coolness.
 The pacing is sharp, the two-player co-op is a blast, and it still feels satisfying to toss enemies across the screen today.
+It’s a masterclass in setting a mood and establishing a franchise identity that would go on to become iconic.
+You simply can't call yourself a beat 'em up aficionado without having thrown down in this classic.

 Streets of Rage II